wangyz1999/resume-web/content/project/badapple-gaugan/index.md

 ---
 title: Bad Apple!!
 Made with Nvidia GauGAN
+subtitle: Recreating the Bad Apple!! video using clouds and grass synthesized by Nvidia GauGAN model
 summary: Recreating the Bad Apple!! video using clouds and grass synthesized by Nvidia GauGAN model
 tags:
 - Computer Vision